Microsoft/azure-docs.pt-pt/articles/role-based-access-control/tutorial-role-assignments-user-template.md

 ---
-title: Tutorial - conceder acesso de um utilizador aos recursos do Azure com o modelo RBAC e do Resource Manager | Documentos da Microsoft
+title: Tutorial - Grant a user access to Azure resources using RBAC and Resource Manager template
-description: Saiba como conceder um acesso de utilizador para recursos do Azure com o controlo de acesso baseado em funções (RBAC) com o modelo Azure Resource Manager.
+description: Learn how to grant a user access to Azure resources using role-based access control (RBAC) by using Azure Resource Manager template in this tutorial.
 services: role-based-access-control,azure-resource-manager
 documentationCenter: ''
 author: rolyon